Australian Wildlife Society Research Scholarship

 What does the scholarship provide?

-- Domestic candidates will receive a tax-free stipend of $5,000, paid in two installments of $2,500 per semester.
+- Domestic candidates will receive a tax-free stipend of $5,000, paid in two instalments of $2,500 per semester.

-- International candidates will receive a tax-free stipend of $5,000, paid in two installments of $2,500 per semester.
+- International candidates will receive a tax-free stipend of $5,000, paid in two instalments of $2,500 per semester.

 The scholarship is provided to support operational costs associated with the successful candidate's research project, such as: